Installation

 Note

-For not macOS users, to install the dependencies used for the figure’s LaTeX formatting, execute
+For not macOS users, to install the (optional but recommended) dependencies used for the figure’s LaTeX formatting, execute

 sudo apt-get install texlive-fonts-recommended texlive-fonts-extra dvipng cm-super